Elaborados Cárnicos Medina: 66 million lb of beef a year in an automatic buffer

 Today, the zone continues to serve as a temporary buffer where meat from the processing room is aged for a period of time.
 The beef is subsequently sent to the cutting and packaging area to be filleted according to end-customer requirements.

-Additionally, to control the ageing time, it is essential to have a warehouse management system (WMS) to oversee the stock, provide total traceability, and supervise the various production batches, each containing multiple SKUs.
+Additionally, to control the aging time, it is essential to have a warehouse management system (WMS) to oversee the stock, provide total traceability, and supervise the various production batches, each containing multiple SKUs.

 Grupo Medina stands out for its commitment to technology, in both its manufacturing processes and its installations, to remain competitive and ensure the utmost quality of the meat.
 Just before assembly began, Marino Medina, Chairman of Grupo Medina, observed, “We’ve known Mecalux for many years and are familiar with the projects it’s set up.
 We have every confidence in its technical capacity and expertise to take on our project.”